TimothyDelille/Matrix-conditioning-and-differential-equations-resolution-methods/README.md

+# Convex optimization problems
+* Simulated Annealing in the framework of the Travelling Salesman Problem
-# Iterative gradient methods for convex optimization problems
+## Iterative gradient methods
 * Conjugate Gradient Method
 * Descent Gradient Method and comparison